 A Brief Biography

-I'm Dave Norberg.
-I was born in Tacoma and grew up in University Place.
-I lived there until 1992 when I graduated from High School.
-From there, I went to the University of Washington's main campus in Seattle.
-I graduated in 1997 with a B.A. in History and a minor in Russian Language.
+I’m David Norberg.
+I was born in Tacoma, grew up in University Place, and lived there until I graduated from High School in 1992.
+From there, I went to the University of Washington's main campus in Seattle and graduated in 1997 with a B.A. in History and a minor in Russian Language.
 In 1998, I married, moved to Bellingham, and began graduate school at Western Washington University.
-I finished my Master's Degree in History in 2001, moved back south, and began teaching at Green River Community College in the fall of 2001.
-Now I live in Tacoma and have two sons, ages eight and five.
+I finished my Master's Degree in history in 2001, moved back south, and began teaching in the fall of 2001.
+I now live in Tacoma and have two sons, ages nine and six.
 They keep us quite busy!

-A few of my non-historical interests include: hiking/camping, geocaching, gardening, web development, and reading on many topics (but nearly all non-fiction).
+A few of my non-historical interests include: hiking, camping, bird-watching, geocaching, gardening, web development, and reading (mostly non-fiction).
 I am especially interested in amateur astronomy and spaceflight, and I'm currently the webmaster for the Tacoma Astronomical Society.

 My personal astronomy-related website is at http://djnorberg.nventure.com/astro/wadarksky.htm